 According to the City of Ottawa website,

 "In September 2009, the City of Ottawa reduced the target level of fluoride in drinking water to 0.70 mg/L in response to the new level recommended by Health Canada.
 These changes were made under the direction of the Medical Officer of Health."1

 According to the calculations made by the Oregon State University's Linus Pauling Institute Micronutrient Research Centre2, all tea has a higher level of sodium fluoride than the City of Ottawa's fluoridated drinking water.
 The levels per litre depend on the length of time the tea is steeped – even a 5-minute brew will give you a higher level than Ottawa's City water.

 These calculations were made from tea that was brewed using water that was not fluoridated, so the fluoride levels when using fluoridated water would be compounded.
 It's important to note that the Linus Pauling Institute (LPI) website doesn't state any problem with fluoridation – it's felt that fluoride prevents tooth decay, so LPI would not be trying to reduce the numbers in order to make the situation look better.
 Besides, these levels have been confirmed by other studies done in China, Turkey7 and India.

 Black 1.0-1.9 mg/L

 *Fluoride in 1% weight/volume tea prepared by continuous infusion from 5 to 360 minutes

-It's interesting to note that the initial level of fluoride in green tea is higher that black tea, so the concept that green is universally better than black does not hold water.
+It's interesting to note that the initial level of fluoride in green tea is higher than black tea, so the concept that green is universally better than black does not hold water.

-My next concern is the level of aluminium in tea which compounds the effects of sodium fluoride.
+My next concern is the level of aluminum in tea which compounds the effects of sodium fluoride.

 It is also important to not overlook the effects of caffeine on the uptake of sodium fluoride.